-By Kelly Brinker • Unit photography by Ashley Wasley, courtesy of Travel Channel.
-Additional images by Aaron Goodwin.
+Unit photography by Ashley Wasley, courtesy of Travel Channel

 It all started in an apartment near Detroit.
 Zak Bagans, then a film student at the Motion Picture Institute of Michigan, had a ghostly encounter that sent him on a quest to prove the existence of the paranormal.

 Teaming up with camera operator Aaron Goodwin, Bagans set out to investigate supposedly haunted locations throughout Nevada for the 2004 documentary Ghost Adventures.
 Shot with a Panasonic AG-DVX100A and onboard lights, the documentary won the Grand Jury Prize for Best Documentary Feature from the New York International Independent Film and Video Festival in 2006 and first aired on the Sci-Fi Channel the following year.
 Travel Channel then commissioned a weekly series of the same name.
 Bagans continues to serve as the executive producer, director and lead paranormal investigator for the show, which is currently in its 12th season.

 Each episode of Ghost Adventures is presented as a short documentary focused on a single location.
 The first half of the episode covers the history and eyewitness accounts of the location’s hauntings, with on-site interviews, re-enactments and b-roll footage; the second half comprises the footage captured by Bagans and his team during their overnight investigation.